 A pre-flight briefing is important, because we want to establish

-goals for each flight lesson and to make sure our clients know
+goals for each flight lesson and to make sure our clients know what

 We use the post-flight briefing to talk about what you did right,

-what you did wrong, and what you need to prepare for your next
+what you did wrong, and what you need to prepare for your next flying

-to discuss it with you!
+it with you!

-During your 2-hour lesson, you only pay for the airplane while
+During your 2-hour lesson, you only pay for the airplane while you

-you are actually using the airplane.
+are actually using the airplane.
 There is a timer in the airplane

 (called a "hobbs